The Voice of Job Seekers

 • Hire Me for Content Writing

-Part of the challenge is that most job seekers are still co-dependent on job boards, bracing themselves for interrogation during the interview process, and hoping to get picked.
+Part of the challenge for job seekers is many depend solely on job boards, bracing themselves for interrogation during the interview process and hoping to get picked.
 What’s unfortunate is waiting to be chosen, often by the company, as if it were the NFL draft.
-Many will even go with the company that’s the wrong fit for them.
+Many will even go with companies that are the wrong fit for them.

-Instead of being the shepherd of their career, they settle for being the hired hand.
+When it comes to your competitors, they settle for being the hired hand instead of being the shepherd of their career.
 They do enough to say they did something.
-It’s an intrinsic battle we have at least once during our careers.
-I have done it when I needed the check.
-It’s not the worst decision ever, but unfortunately, for some, it’s the only way to navigate career moves.
+It’s an intrinsic battle most of us fight once during our careers.
+I did it when I needed the check.
+It’s not the worst decision ever, but unfortunately, for some, it’s the only way to navigate career moves year after year.

 1. WOW employers by weathering the storms

 Resilience is a powerful attribute to show.
-If you’re telling your story online, part of it must explain how you navigate challenges and overcome fears.
+You showed it during the pandemic’s recession.
+You can do it again.
+If you’re telling your story online and offline, part of your story explains how you navigated the challenges and overcame fears.
 Show how you create workarounds without complaining about obstacles.
-You can also show how you weather online criticism and how you create solutions to silence the noise.
 It’s tough to do, but it’s doable.
+Show them you are flexible, adaptable, and capable.

 2. WOW employers with your diverse network